What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Complain About the Weather

 Did you really go to Ireland expecting warm conditions?
 I’m sorry, but that’s your bad and no one wants to hear you whine about the rain or the cold.
-I mean, how do you think it got so green?
-Go to Ireland with the expectation of rain then be pleasantly surprised when you get a warm and sunny day.
-Make sure you pack the appropriate clothing and footwear that allows you to embrace the weather.
-This way you can still get outside to explore the Irish countryside or take coastal walks even in less than ideal weather conditions.
+I mean, how do you think this beautiful country got so green?
+Go to Ireland with the expectation of rain then be pleasantly surprised when you get a good weather day.

 Me with an umbrella in front of Tig Coili